Lab Assignment #1

 Assessment & delivery

 The maximum grade for this exercise is 25 points = 25% of the course.
-The deadline for delivery is November 24th, Wednesday, November 29th, 2023 using the MOODLE assignment.
+The deadline for delivery is Friday, November 15th, Monday, Nobemver 25th, 2024 using the MOODLE assignment in each University.
 Exercises can be made by groups of 2 students at most.
 If so, only one student is required to deliver the files in moodle, but all source files must contain the names of the two group members.

 Delivery: upload all files in a .zip including a README.txt with the student names and any additional comment you consider relevant.